Lapin0t/phd-manuscript/main/03_substitution.typ

 In this setting, the sort of terms is indexed both by a scope (or typing context) and by a type, so as to form a family $de("Term") cl de("Scope") -> de("Ty") -> base.Type$.
-This indexing may then be used to enforce that only well-typed terms are represented and that only variables in scope are used.
+This indexing may then be used to enforce that only well-typed terms are represented and that all the mentioned variables are in scope.

 An important specificity of the point of view we will adopt in this chapter is to be completely silent on the actual construction of the syntax.